[Edited version - originally posted on July 28, 2016]

 6. You can line dry table linens, too...

 Because heat shrinks fibers, your table linens will retain their shape better if you line dry them.
-"I inherited all of my grandmother's Italian table linens, and I line dry them until they are damp," says Cynthia.
+"I inherited all of my grandmother's Italian table linens, and I line dry them until they are damp," says Cindy.
 "If I have time, I press them immediately.″ If she′s short on time, she′ll lay damp linens flat atop each other, then roll them into a cylinder and place them in ″a non-food section of the freezer or refrigerator″ until ironing day. ″They come out fantastic!"

 7. ...But toss towels in the dryer

 Towels don′t fare as well on the line.
 There′s nothing on the care label that says you can't air dry them, but nothing fluffs them up like a good turn in the dryer.
-When you line dry towels, "they come out like cardboard," says Cynthia.
+When you line dry towels, "they come out like cardboard," says Cindy.
 You need the heat to make them plush.

 8. Choose a clothesline carefully